Dental Concerns Plano, TX

 Chipped Teeth

 Repairing a chipped tooth is important for several reasons.
 A chipped tooth can be an eyesore and affect your appearance, but it can also be a source of pain or discomfort.
-Furthermore, a chipped tooth can incur more damage due to bacteria and plaque buildup.
-Repairing the chip can help prevent further damage, alleviate any pain, and help restore the original look of your smile.
-To learn about how we can repair your chipped tooth, see Chipped teeth.
+Furthermore, a chipped tooth can incur more damage because of bacteria and plaque buildup.

 Stained Teeth

-Stained and discolored teeth can give off an unappealing smile, which can cause a lack of self confidence.
-Proper teeth cleaning and whitening treatments at our dental office can help you restore the natural color of your teeth and give you back your confidence!
-Additionally, fixing stained and discolored teeth can also protect them from cavities and decay which can damage the enamel and even lead to tooth loss.
-To learn more about how we can help you address a stained tooth, see Stained or discolored teeth.
+Stained and discolored teeth can give off an unappealing smile, which can cause a lack of self-confidence.
+Dental cleanings and whitening treatments at our dental office can help you restore the natural color of your teeth.
+Additionally, fixing stained and discolored teeth can protect them from cavities and decay.
+Decay can damage the enamel and even lead to tooth loss.

 Missing Teeth